Privacy Notice and Information for Data Subjects pursuant to Art. 13 and Art. 14 of the EU General Data Protection Regulation.

 - for up to 6 years from your last stay or access to your account, any personal data in an account you have set up with us, for example a My Premier Inn Account or Business Booker Account;

-- for up to 6 years, financial and transactional data for the purposes of insights and analytics; and
+- for up to 6 years in the UK and upto 10 years in Germany, financial and transactional data for the purposes of insights and analytics; and

-- for up to 7 years, financial information for accounting, business reporting, analysis and audit purposes.
+- for up to 7 years in the UK and upto 10 years in Germany, financial information for accounting, business reporting, analysis and audit purposes.

 In any of the cases mentioned above, we may retain the personal data for longer, if it is required for the purposes of any internal or external investigation or litigation.
 In these cases, it may be retained until the matter is resolved.
 We may keep your data for longer in line with any limitation periods, or if we cannot delete it, e.g. for tax, legal or regulatory reasons.

 You have the qualified right to request deletion of your personal data at any time, or we may choose or be obliged to erase your personal data earlier, for example, if we no longer need to process it.